 The Improv Chronicle Podcast is a documentary-style show aimed at improvisers around the world.
 Each episode looks at a different issue, topic or story of interest to improvisers and speaks to people knowledgeable about or impacted by it.
 It is released every two weeks and hosted by improviser and broadcaster “Lloydie” James Lloyd from Nottingham, England.

 I’ve been on the podcast before.
 My second appearance on the podcast was for the 4 December 2020 episode entitled “Is Object Work Really Important?”
 Below is a transcript of my interview contribution (edited for readability).
 Give the full episode a listen—there’s a lot more great stuff there.

 And please help Lloydie out–leave a review of the show on your favourite podcast app!

 Is Object Work a foundational concept?

 “On a strict hierarchy, maybe object work is not a priority.
-But if you think about how much improv you see where you have two talking heads just chatting away, how much more difficult that is for not only the audience to remain interested visually in what’s going on, but also for the improvisers themselves.”
+But think about how much improv you see where you have two talking heads just chatting away, how much more difficult that is for not only the audience to remain interested visually in what’s going on, but also for the improvisers themselves.”